 While regular eye exams are essential for every member of the family, they're especially important for those who spend a good portion of their day in front of a screen.

 Don't put off your child's annual eye exam.
-Schedule an appointment with Anderson Family Vision Care in Winnipeg North today!
+Schedule an appointment with Anderson Family Vision Care in Winnipeg North (McPhillips) today!

 1. At what age should a child have an eye exam?

 According to the American and Canadian Optometric Associations, it's recommended for a child to have their first eye exam between 6-12 months of age.

 Before a child starts school, they should undergo an eye exam, and every one to two years after that, based on their eye doctor's recommendation.